-For display banners, Yandex uses strong viewability criteria: an impression only counts if at least 50% of the banner area is in the active browser window for at least two seconds continuously.
-Viewability is also checked according to the MRC standard: 50% of the banner area is continuously present in the active browser window for 1 second.
+For display banners, Yandex uses the MRC standard to count viewability: 50% of the banner area is continuously present in the active browser window for 1 second.

 Viewability is checked in the ad impression tracking process.After the banner is loaded on the page, the following events are tracked for statistics:

 If the banner is rendered on the page, but no viewability data was saved, the impression is considered unviewable.
 If an impression is counted as viewable, the rendering data is not counted.